LSSTDESC/tom_desc/README.md

 Save the file you download into the `tom_desc/admin_tools` subdirectory if your git checkout.
 (This directory already exists.)

-For various reasons, the docker image for the Tom server is based on an older version (Chimaera) of the Linux distribution (Devuan).
-The postgres image is based on Daedalus, which as of this writing is the current stable version of Devuan.
-The restoration process requires `pg_restore` to have a version that's compatible with the postgres server, and for that reason you need to run a special shell just for this restoration process.
 Start that shell with
 ```
-docker compose up -d daedalus-shell
+docker compose up -d shell
 ```
 and then go into the shell with
 ```
-docker compose exec -it daedalus-shell /bin/bash
+docker compose exec -it shell /bin/bash
 ```
-cd into the directory `admin_tools` and run:
+cd into the directory `admin_tools` and run the `import_elasticc2_subset_dump.py` script as follows:
 ```
+cd admin_tools
 python import_elasticc2_subset_dump.py -f <filename>
 ```
 where `<filename>` is the .sql file that you downloaded.

 If all is well, when you're done run
 ```
-docker compose down daedalus-shell
+docker compose down shell
 ```

 ### Development and database migrations